psmsmets/school-bell/README.rst

     optional arguments:
       -h, --help            show this help message and exit -b [..], --buzz [..]
-Buzz via RPi GPIO while the WAV audio file plays (default: False) --debug               Make the operation a lot more talkative --demo                Print the demo JSON configuration and exit --version             Print the version and exit
+Buzz via RPi GPIO while the WAV audio file plays (default: False) -t [..], --test [..]
+Play a wav to test by specifying the key from JSON configuration (default: False) --debug               Make the operation a lot more talkative --demo                Print the demo JSON configuration and exit --version             Print the version and exit